BritishPandaChick/vision-board/README.md

 # Vision Board
-Skillcrush 101 bonus project.
-Vision Board website.
-Made with HTML & CSS.
+Bonus project from the updated Skillcrush 101 course.
+This is a sample vision board web page.

+## Tech Stack
+- HTML
+- CSS

 ## Instructions
-Clone this repo or download the zip file.
-After extracting the files, open the index.html file in your browser.
+1. Clone this repo or download the zip file.

-## Contributions
-I will not be accepting any pull requests.
+2. Open the index.html file in your browser.

 ## Acknowledgements
 * Skillcrush